Callum-OP/Art-Media-App/README.md

 # How to run

-The easiest way to run this app is via docker, assuming you have docker installed: in the ArtMediaApp directory type the command: docker compose up --build
+The easiest way to run this app is via docker compose, assuming you have docker installed: in the ArtMediaApp directory you simply type the command: docker compose up --build

-To run locally you would need to change DATABASES = {'HOST': os.getenv('DB_HOST', 'db')} in the settings.py file of the api folder so that it says 'localhost' instead of 'db'.
+Running locally is also easy enough.
-To run the backend API, in ArtMediaAPI directory type command: python manage.py runserver To run the frontend in ArtMediaSite directory type the command: ng serve To then view the site go to: http://localhost:4200/posts
+To run the backend API, in ArtMediaAPI directory type command: python manage.py runserver To run the frontend in ArtMediaSite directory type the command: ng serve

-To populate the database I have a datadump.json file with sample data in the api folder.
-You can run a command such as python manage.py migrate && python manage.py loaddata datadump.json
+Depending on whether it is in docker or locally you may need to change settings.py where it says 'db' in: DATABASES = {'HOST': os.getenv('DB_HOST', 'db')}.
+It would be 'db' for docker or 'localhost' for running locally.

+To then view the site go to:
+  http://localhost:4200/posts

 # About the app